ZackeryRSmith/cval/README.md

 I **encourage** you to break my script, report even the smallest vulnerabilities in the [issues](https://github.com/ZackeryRSmith/cval/issues), thanks!

 ## Examples
-Some examples focused purely on security rather then real world practical examples.
+These examples are focused purely on security rather then real world practical examples.

 ###### Disable module importing
 ```python